AdobeDocs/commerce-operations.en/help/configuration/queues/aws-mq.md

 ---
 title: Set up Amazon Message Queue
-description: Learn how to configure Magento to use the AWS MQ service.
+description: Learn how to configure Commerce to use the AWS MQ service.
 ---

 # Set up Amazon Message Queue